 The ARIDA project aims to introduce automated RR counting aids for use by frontline health care workers in resource limited community settings and health facilities.
 These respiratory rate counting aids aim to offer improved accuracy, effectiveness and acceptability compared to current practices for counting and classifying RRs to detect fast breathing pneumonia.

-The first two countries to conduct ARIDA field trials are Ethiopia and Nepal.
+The two countries conducting ARIDA field trials are Ethiopia and Nepal.

 The project is funded by “la Caixa” and is a partnership between UNICEF Supply Division and Malaria Consortium.

-Photo one and four: Malaria Consortium/Tewodros Emiru Ethiopia 2017back
+Photo one and two: Malaria Consortium/Tewodros Emiru Ethiopia 2017